 Having always enjoyed staying at bed and breakfasts and boutique hotels when he traveled, it was Mr. Eyerly’s dream to one day turn their cherished farmhouse into a country inn, so that people passing by on Interstate 80 could visit and form a lasting impression of the town of Bloomsburg.

 Unfortunately in 1983, Paul Eyerly passed away suddenly.
-But his dream, The Inn at Turkey Hill, would become a reality only one year later through the efforts of his daughter, Elizabeth 'Babs' Pruden.
-Paul Eyerly's grandson, Andrew Pruden, the current owner/innkeeper continues the tradition of high quality service and hospitality set forth by his grandfather.
+But his dream, The Inn, Farmhouse & Brewing Co. at Turkey Hill, would become a reality only one year later through the efforts of his daughter, Elizabeth ‘Babs’ Pruden.
+Paul Eyerly’s grandson, Andrew Pruden, the current owner/innkeeper continues the tradition of high-quality service and hospitality set forth by his grandfather.
 We have recently welcomed Olivia Pruden, (Andrew’s daughter) as Assistant Innkeeper.